Giuliani says Sessions should 'close' Mueller probe, as DOJ locks down 'scope memo'

 “There’s been too much government misconduct,” Giuliani said on “Hannity.”
 “The crimes now have all been committed by the government and their agents.”

-Giuliani’s comments come amid pressure from Republicans on Capitol Hill urging the Justice Department to release the “scope memo,” which outlines the original scope of the investigation when Mueller was named.
+Giuliani’s comments come amid pressure from Republicans on Capitol Hill urging the Justice Department to release the full “scope memo,” which outlines the original scope of the investigation when Mueller was named.

-The Justice Department this week shared a redacted version of the “scope memo” with Reps.
+The Justice Department this week shared a redacted version of the memo with Reps.
 Jim Jordan, R-Ohio, and Mark Meadows, R-N.C., while explaining that the full, unredacted version could not be shared because it pertains to an ongoing criminal investigation.

 Still, members are pushing to find out whether his team is probing matters outside that original scope laid out by Rosenstein.

-“On May 17, 2017, I issued an order entitled ‘Appointment of Special Counsel to Investigate Russian Interference with the 2016 Presidential Election and Related Matters,’ appoint you to serve as Special Counsel for the United States Department of Justice,” Rosenstein wrote to Mueller in the scope memo.
+“On May 17, 2017, I issued an order entitled ‘Appointment of Special Counsel to Investigate Russian Interference with the 2016 Presidential Election and Related Matters,’ appointing you to serve as Special Counsel for the United States Department of Justice,” Rosenstein wrote to Mueller in the scope memo.

 The order states that Mueller is authorized to conduct an investigation “confirmed by then-FBI Director James B. Comey in testimony” before the House Intelligence Committee on March 20, 2017, including “any links and/or coordination between the Russian government and individuals associated with the campaign of President Donald Trump” and “any matters that arose or may arise directly from that investigation.”